 We will notify you by email if your idea is short-listed for voting.

 Once the voting period is complete, votes will be tallied and the top three finalists will be sent an invitation to our breakfast gala event where winners will be announced.
-The winning ideas for cycle 9 will be posted on the Leader Local Grants website and across Leader Community Newspapers following the event in week commencing Monday 30 July 2018.
+The winning ideas for cycle eleven will be posted on the Leader Local Grants website and across Leader Community Newspapers following the event in week commencing Monday 5 August 2019.
 Winners will be required to sign a grant agreement within a specific timeframe.
 Further details are available in our Terms and Conditions.

 All grants are inclusive of GST.
 You will need to seek advice about any potential tax implications.